PHSI-supplements/labs/HardwareKit/CowPi/extras/wokwi-circuits/README.md

 neither has that).
 TinkerCad can have more than one microcontroller in one simulation, but each microcontroller only gets one file which is problematic for non-trivial projects, whereas Wokwi allows many files (but only one microcontroller) per project.
+Wokwi also has an "okay" autocomplete feature.
-The only advantages that TinkerCad has over Wokwi are that TinkerCad has simple logic ICs (such as the 74LS20) but Wokwi doesn't -- which means that InterruptLab would need to use pin change interrupts instead of external interrupts -- and TinkerCad has a built-in debugger.
+The only advantages that TinkerCad has over Wokwi are that TinkerCad has simple logic ICs (such as the 74LS20) but Wokwi doesn't -- which means that InterruptLab would need to use pin change interrupts instead of external interrupts -- ~~and TinkerCad has a built-in debugger~~ and TinkerCad has a debugger that has a look-and-feel like that of an IDE debugger, whereas Wokwi uses [Web GDB](https://docs.wokwi.com/gdb-debugging) (since my students will have learned GDB before the hardware labs, I can live with that).